-The opening tracking shot (8 minutes) includes people talking about famous long tracking shots in other movies.
+The opening tracking shot, which is eight minutes long, includes people talking about famous long tracking shots in other movies.
 The scene was rehearsed for a day, shot for half a day.
 Fifteen takes were done, five were printed, and the third one was used in the film.
-The entire sequence was unscripted, and all the dialogue is improvised.
+The entire sequence was unscripted, and all the dialogue is improvised, (which makes you wonder.
+What were they actually rehearsing?)

 In the scene where Tim Robbins (as Griffin) stops to say hello to Burt Reynolds in the restaurant, Reynolds improvised the scene, not knowing anything about Griffin but manages to know he's an "asshole".